-With decades of experience, attorney Barry P. Goldberg has proven himself time and time again as an effective advocate for accident victims and their families.
+With decades of experience, Woodland Hills bike accident attorney, Barry P. Goldberg, has proven himself time and time again as an effective advocate for accident victims and their families.
 While our firm’s success is due in large part to Mr. Goldberg’s ability to skillfully identify sources of liability and pursue innovative case strategies, we also owe a debt of gratitude to our clients.
 So, why do clients choose to bring their cases to Barry P. Goldberg, A Professional Law Corporation?

 - Decades of experience in personal representation.

 - Prestigious awards and top ratings from clients and peers.